How Do I Know if I Have Been Charged With a Crime? (Easy Trick)

 Generally, warrants show up on background checks and are considered public records which means they can be obtained by the public.
 Even states that limit the release of certain criminal records, such as Alaska, consider warrants publicly accessible.
 While states may make warrants public, whether or not to release them is up to the general public.

-Contacting Local Law Enforcement Agency: How to get in Touch with the Police Department or Sheriff’s Department in Your Area
+Contacting Local Law Enforcement Agency: How To Get in Touch With the Police Department or Sheriff’s Department in Your Area

 Another way to find out if there is a charge against someone is to contact the local law enforcement agency.
 Individuals can call the local law enforcement agency to see if there is a warrant out for their arrest.